ColinUNCG/react-native-svg/README.markdown

 ## Installation
 1. Just do the usual thing (npm install)
+2. Also do that in ./Libraries

 Some more things I need to fix, but here's how you could do it yourself:

-2. you might want to delete the contents of:
+3. you might want to delete the contents of:
 ./node_modules/react-native-viewport/node_modules
 (I get problems building it because of recursive paths - even if I disable that)

-3. Download or link or whatnot SVGKit to ./Libraries/SVGKit (git clone https://github.com/SVGKit/SVGKit.git)
+4. Download or link or whatnot SVGKit to ./Libraries/SVGKit (git clone https://github.com/SVGKit/SVGKit.git)

-4. Copy ./node_modules/react-native

 Please let me know if you encounter any problems.